akasshpm/University-Homepage/README.md

 # University-Homepage

-University webpage is a simple and clean front-end web interface built for showcasing a sample application layout.
-Designed as part of a semester project, it focuses on core web technologies like HTML and CSS to create an user-friendly page.
+This project, University-Homepage, is a front-end web application developed as part of a semester project.
+It is designed to demonstrate the fundamental principles of modern web development using core technologies such as HTML and CSS.
+The main objective of this project is to build a responsive, accessible, and visually appealing user interface that can serve as a base for future web applications.

+The project features a clean layout, intuitive navigation, and modular code structure, making it easy to maintain and scale.
+It provides a static prototype of a potential application homepage, focusing on the presentation layer rather than dynamic backend functionality.

+By working on this project, the goal was to strengthen understanding of front-end design principles, improve coding practices, and gain hands-on experience in developing real-world web interfaces.
+This project can also serve as a reference or starting point for more advanced development work.

 ## Table of Contents